 Finalists and winners must be present, or send a representative, to accept their award.
 Please notify the festival office if you are unable to collect your award Winners must contact the festival office to collect their prizes within two weeks of the conclusion of the festival or forfeit their prize.

 By submitting a film into the festival, entrants authorise the SSFF, the right to use their short film, synopsis and details for publicity and promotional activities related to the festival, social media the right to additional screenings outside of the festival as part of marketing the festival.
 We always let filmmakers know in advance.
 Please drop us a line if you have any queries.

-If your film has been selected for the 2020 Setting Sun Film Festival, it must not be screened on social media until the Festival ends.
+If your film has been selected for the 2024 Setting Sun Film Festival, it must not be screened on social media until the Festival ends.

 PUBLICITY, MARKETING, SOCIAL MEDIA AND AWARDS